ME0094/ME0094/README.md

 ### Hi there, I am Martin Eliseo 👋

-- 👀 I’m interested in cybersecurity.
+- 👀 I’m interested in cybersecurity and AI.
 - 🌱 I’m currently learning C and Python.
 - 💞️ I’m looking to collaborate on big challenges.
 - 📫 How to reach me: martirod@student.42malaga.com